feature-image

 “They’re still doing a great job of leading him and he’s taking the coaching from them,” safety Jalen Catalon said of the quarterbacks.
 “Understand that he’s young, but he’s able to make things happen.”
 Not just Pribula and Horn.

-Eli Drinkwitz’s center, Connor Tollison, is also willing to great lengths to help Matt Zollers.
+Eli Drinkwitz’s center, Connor Tollison, is also willing to go to great lengths to help Matt Zollers.
 He assured, “Whatever you need me to do, let me know.
 Do your thing, I’m here for you the whole way.”
 Zollers finally has space to breathe, but the spotlight’s only getting hotter.
 Can he keep his cool against Texas A&M?

 ADVERTISEMENT